-The Master of Science in Chaplaincy program is the newest enhancement to chaplaincy education at Loma Linda University.
+The Master of Science in Chaplaincy program is theological and clinical based chaplaincy education at Loma Linda University.
 It has been developed using guidelines established by the Association of Professional Chaplains (APC), who oversees and rigorously maintains “best practice” standards for the chaplaincy profession.
 It is designed to meet a variety of students’ needs:

-- A professional degree that blends academic study with clinical experience.
+- Professional degree that blends theological study with clinical experience

 - Specialty training in spiritual care and/or chaplaincy

 - Preparation for employment as a professional Chaplain

 The program will also prepare students to meet competencies in four areas of chaplaincy:

 - The students will integrate theory and practice competencies.

 - The students will form professional identity and conduct competencies.